nolanlab/single-cell-debarcoder/README.md

-The Matlab bead normalization tool is no longer actively supported.
+The Matlab debarcoding tool is no longer actively supported.
 We recommend using https://github.com/ParkerICI/premessa instead.

 ------------------------------------------------